California's Oak Fire destroys at least 55 structures as it burns more than 17,000 acres near Yosemite National Park – KION546

 “The footprint out here, the acreage of available fuels to burn when the fire gets going, along with the available topography — the canyons, the drainages — the wind that flows through these areas, can make the fire behavior erratic and it can explode … the ferociousness of that fire at times can be intense,” Wade said.

+The Oak Fire is the largest of California’s fire season so far, Cal Fire data shows.
+But it remains relatively small compared to other California wildfires in recent years: It’s dwarfed, for example, by blazes like last year’s Dixie Fire, which consumed more than 960,000 acres, or the August Complex Fire the year prior that scorched more than a million acres — the state’s largest ever.

-So far this month, there have been 23 wildfires in California, according to Cal Fire, but only three have exceeded 500 acres.
+There have been 23 wildfires in California so far this month, according to Cal Fire, but only three have exceeded 500 acres.
 None have come close to the mass destruction of the Oak Fire, due in part to the exceedingly dry conditions in the area, Wade said.

 “I think the real difference that firefighters are experiencing on this one is how dry everything is, it’s definitely been (drier) as the years have been going on,” he said.
 “We’ve noticed that there seems to be less precipitation, less moisture and the available fuel load is definitely out there.”